K3WLBUDDY/DARE-Engine/README.md

 # DARE Engine
-A WIP 2D Game Engine developed using OpenGL and SDL
+A Very Slow WIP 2D Game Engine developed using OpenGL and SDL